hightechu/techccelerator-web-app-template/docs/GETTING_STARTED.md

 <h2 id="1">🔨 Development Tools</h2>

-Your development environment must have Git, Node.js, npm, and Flyctl (for deployment) installed.
+Your development environment must have Git, Node.js, npm, Postgres, and Flyctl (for deployment) installed.
 To download Git, visit [Git](https://git-scm.com).
 Node.js installations come with npm.
 To download these, visit [Node.js, and npm](https://nodejs.org/en/).
 To download Flyctl, visit [Fly.io](https://fly.io/docs/flyctl/).
+To download Postgres, visit [Postgres](https://www.postgresql.org/download/).

 You will need a text editor.
 Any text editor is fine, but we will be using VS Code.
 For more information about VS Code, visit [Visual Studio](https://code.visualstudio.com).